GeoNode/geonode/docs/start/index.rst

 Anyone may sign up for a user account, upload and style data, create and share maps, and change permissions.

-Since it is a demo site, every sunday al the datasets will be wiped out.
+Since it is a demo site, every sunday all the datasets will be wiped out.
 Users, passwords and groups will be preserved.

 It should hopefully allow you to easily and quickly make a tour of the main capabilities of GeoNode.